-In this article, we study about the XPath and handing different XPath expressions to locate the complex or dynamic elements, whose attributes change dynamically whenever the developer make changes in the code.
+In this article, we study Selenium WebDriver XPath and learn how to handle various XPath expressions to locate complex or dynamic elements, whose attributes change dynamically whenever the developer makes changes in the code.

 In Selenium, if elements are not found with general locators like id, name, class, linkText, partialLinkText then XPath is used to find an element on the webpage.